nkhlgit/vectra_api_client_example/README.md

 Example for vectra_api_client to export and import data to/from csv format

 ## Important Note:
   This is not Vectra's official repo.
 I have created it out of my own interest.
-It's  pupose is to show example to perform  bulk export and import data to and from vectra( with VSC file) quaderent UX using API.
+It's  pupose is to show example to perform  bulk export and import data to and from vectra( with csv file) quaderent UX using API.
 I have performed very basic testing.
 Please read the code carefully and do your own research and testing before adopting it.

 # Tested extension(mode) are:
 * hosts (get)